 There is great variety in PoTS symptoms which may be experienced and in the degree of severity.
 They are usually prompted or exacerbated by standing or sitting, or long periods of standing or sitting.
 Symptoms may also be exacerbated by exertion, heat, alcohol or eating.
 Possible PoTS symptoms include:

 - Syncope or pre-syncope.

-- Weakness, poor exercise tolerance or fatigue.
+- Weakness, poor exercise tolerance.

 - Sleep disturbance.